IDREsandbox/vsim/docs/vsimformat.md

     V  S  I  M  x  x  x  x
     56 53 49 4d xx xx xx xx
 ```

+### Issues

+One issue with flatbuffers is that they don't support files > 2GB, so we hack
+around this by dumping the model binary after the flatbuffer.
+To know where
+the flatbuffer ends and the model starts, we use a size-prefixed flatbuffer.
+Model size/format information is kept in the flatbuffer.

+ it's hard to figure out model size before writing (see vsim.fbs, Model)
+ solutions:
+- use mutable buffers & mmap, go back and update sizes after writing out models
+- could write model data to string in memory first
+    - currently used, but we might have memory issues later
+- could write size-prefixed blocks
+    - maybe?
+ for now be lazy, no changes

 ## Old .vsim Format
 - based on OSG serializers